lmcelhattan/lmcelhattan/README.md

 - 🤔 I’m looking for help with new material that I have never seen before
 - 💬 Ask me about my hobbies!
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love animals and art!
+- ⚡ Fun fact: I love working with animals and art!